 The adhesive uses a hybrid-formulation making it elastic UV, ageing and weathering resistant.
 It also can effectively fuse to a variety of materials and substance without needing any special pre-treatments or primers.

-Once the adhesive has been applied with can be sanded or overpainted while it also has a low odour level and is non-corrosive.
+Once the adhesive has been applied, it can be sanded or painted over – while it also has a low odour level and is non-corrosive.
+It’s not going to stink out the caravan, which we very much appreciate!

 In terms of overall safety, the sealant is VOC, solvent, Silicone and PVC free.